 Adventure -If you would like to try your hand at archery, sea kayaking, mountain biking or even just hire a mountain bike check out Arran Adventure at http://www.auchrannie.co.uk.
 They also offer gorge walking from April to October if you would like to try something a bit different.

 What about going on a safari?
-WWW.MOGABOUT.COM offer Safari’s in their 16 seater, 4 wheel drive Mercedes Benz Unimog.
+WWW.MOGABOUT.COM offer Safaris in their 16 seaters, 4 wheel drive Mercedes Benz Unimog.
 Safaris can be forestry bound, for photography opportunities or out on a private charter with friends, stag & hen parties etc.

-Walking – Arran has some amazing walks and it full of rich history that can be taken in by walking and visiting some of these historical sites.
+Walking – Arran has some amazing walks and it is full of rich history that can be taken in by walking and visiting some of these historical sites.
 You have many walks throughout towns and villages and through unspoiled forestry areas.
 For those looking for more of a challenge, you could scramble up Goat Fell or take on the 65-mile Arran Coastal Way.
 With so much to see and do there are walks to suit all ages and abilities on Arran.

 Cycling – if you fancy a cycle during your visit there is bike hire in Brodick and from Arran Adventure.
 If you are an experienced cyclist and want a challenge you may want to cycle around the island.
 Remember due to the diversity of the landscape there are some steep hills that may not be suitable for everyone.

 Golf – as stated before Arran has 7 golf Courses so is a real golfer’s paradise.
 You can if you wish experience playing on all the courses if you buy a gold pass.
 Check out what’s all on offer at www.golfonarran.com